Tracking the best (and not best) celebrity NCAA brackets | NCAA.com

 Never say never. pic.twitter.com/MjcIL7d8mE— Governor Larry Hogan (@GovLarryHogan) March 21, 2019

-And others fell way below.
+And others, well... they tried.
 Mainly Philadelphia Flyers mascot Gritty, who picked an eclectic group of teams, such as "Godzilla," "Crest is better," "Missssisssipppi," "No Thanks," and "Love Buff chick dip."
 Even giving Gritty the benefit of the doubt, that bracket only scored 24 points so far.
 Stick to hockey.

 Getcha, getcha, getcha, getcha head in the game. 🏀#MarchMadness pic.twitter.com/VTD4ce6Dtb— Gritty (@GrittyNHL) March 20, 2019